kellygwang/SlicerDMRI/docs/index.md

 ---
 layout: default
-title: Documentation
+title: Documentation and Tutorials
 permalink: /docs/
 order: 3
 ---

-Citations of SlicerDMRI in publications
+How to cite SlicerDMRI in publications
 ---------------------
 * How to cite the [Slicer platform](http://wiki.slicer.org/slicerWiki/index.php/CitingSlicer)
 * An example of how to cite SlicerDMRI (modify the first part according to your use case):